-The EFFORTS mission is to share expertise, promote cooperation and emphasize the significance of fortified heritage as a continuing connection to our common European history and as a condition for social, economic and spatial development.
+The EFFORTS mission is to share expertise, promote cooperation and emphasize the significance of fortified heritage as a continuing connection to our common European history and as a condition for environmental, social, economic and spatial development, contributing to the EU’s goals in climate change adaptation.

 The EFFORTS priorities are: